aze-zew/MFA-Pose/README.md

 ## Introduction

-This repository contains the implementation for the work presented in *Your Paper Title Here*.
+This repository contains the implementation for the work presented in *Enhancing Human Pose Estimation via Multi-Scale Feature Fusion and Attention Mechanisms*.

 The **training pipeline, model architectures, and evaluation protocols** of this project are **fully consistent with** [MMPose](https://github.com/open-mmlab/mmpose), the open-source toolbox for pose estimation based on PyTorch.